Susandhamala/Online_bus_tickets_booking/README.md

 # Online_bus_tickets_booking
 this is a project that helps to automate the traditional buss ticketing system with digital mediums.
 Bus Ticket Booking System

+this is main branch if you trouble finding codes its in master branch.
 Overview
 The Bus Ticket Booking System is a web-based application designed to facilitate the booking of bus tickets online.
 The system allows users to select routes, choose seats, and book tickets conveniently from their devices.
 The application also includes functionalities for managing bookings, viewing booked tickets, and administrative tasks.